Our Team

 Founder

-Stacey is a certified professional mindfulness teacher (CMT-P) with the International Mindfulness Teachers Association.
-She interweaves best practices and components from diverse teachers and curriculums, and considers herself a lifelong student of Tibetan Buddhism.
-She is a certified Trauma-Competent Professional through Lakeside Global Institute, and occasionally facilitates on trauma awareness.
-Previously, Stacey spent 15 years teaching grades K-8 in CA, NJ and PA, and four years as an instructional coach/facilitator for Children’s Literacy Initiative.
-She holds a Master’s degree in Social Foundations of Education from California State University - Los Angeles, and a BFA in Dramatic Writing from New York University’s Tisch School of the Arts.
+Stacey interweaves best practices from her diverse training in curriculums such as Mindfulness-Based Stress Reduction (MBSR) through Myrna Brind’s Center for Mindfulness, The Still Quiet Place with Dr. Amy Saltzman, Mindful Education with Daniel Rechtschaffen, Trauma-Sensitive Mindfulness with David Treleaven and Prison Mindfulness Institute.
+She is a certified Trauma-Competent Professional through Lakeside Global Institute.
+Previously, Stacey spent 15 years teaching grades K-8 in CA, NJ and PA, as well as four years as a literacy and classroom culture instructional coach for Children’s Literacy Initiative.
+She is credentialed to teach elementary school and 7-12 English, holds a Master’s degree in Social Foundations of Education from California State University and a BFA from New York University’s Tisch School of the Arts.

 Stacey Mandel